PHP-DI/PHP-DI/doc/example.md

-Here is real life example, comparing the classic implementation (`new`, singletons...) vs an implementation using dependency injection.
+Real life example comparing a classic implementation (`new`, singletons...)
+VS using dependency injection.

 ## Classic implementation